igtechso/React-Native-First-View/README.md

 Structure & Basic Components in Our First App

-How to use this 3 components on React Native (View Text Button )
+How to use this 3 components on React Native (View, Text, Button )